 > D1 -> 32, D2 -> 34, D3 -> 35, D4 -> 34, D5 -> 32}

-since andy’s walks return to the origin, they’ll have an even number of steps. this means that we can focus on tiles that are an even number of steps from the origin and ignore the others.
+Since Andy’s walks return to the origin, they’ll have an even number of steps.
+This means we can focus on tiles that are an even number of steps from the origin and ignore the others.

 (* form first moves on the original lattice *)